Rockstar Steven Tyler Facing Renewed Criminal Allegations Involving a Minor

 “With my bad self being twenty-six and she barely old enough to drive and sexy as hell, I just fell madly in love with her,” Tyler, who referred to the girl as “Diana,” wrote.
 “She was a cute skinny little tomboy dressed up as Little Bo Peep.
 She was my heart’s desire, my partner in crimes of passion.”

 Holcomb said met Tyler after an Oregon Aerosmith concert not long after she turned 16.
-She claims she followed him to as their sexual relationship continued.
+She claims she followed him to Seattle as their sexual relationship continued.
 Tyler allegedly obtained guardianship around 1974.

-Holcomb previously aired her story during an interview with Fox News Tucker Carlson but had just days remaining to sue under the state law that tolls the statute of limitations for certain sexual crimes.
+Holcomb previously aired her story during an interview with Fox News Tucker Carlson but had just days remaining to sue under the state law that tolls the statute of limitations for certain sexual abuse crimes.

 According to The Daily Wire, the lawsuit was filed under California’s Child Victims Act, a law that allows for a three-year window, ending on Dec.
 31, for filing a civil suit involving alleged child sexual abuse.